gear-foundation/gear-wiki/docs/examples/gft-20.md

 ## What is ERC-20?

 ERC-20 is a standard that’s used for creating and issuing smart contracts on the Ethereum blockchain.
-It was created by Ethereum developers on behalf of the Ethereum community in 2015, and it was officially recognised in 2017.
+It was created by Ethereum developers on behalf of the Ethereum community in 2015, and it was officially recognized in 2017.

 These smart contracts can then be used to create tokenized assets that represent anything on the Ethereum blockchain like: